raml-org/raml-spec/versions/raml-10/raml-10.md

 |:----------|:----------|
 | type | The security schemes property that MUST be used to specify the API security mechanisms, including the required settings and the authentication methods that the API supports.
 One API-supported authentication method is allowed.
 The value MUST be one of the following methods: OAuth 1.0, OAuth 2.0, Basic Authentication, Digest Authentication, Pass Through, x-&lt;other&gt;
 | displayName? | An alternate, human-friendly name for the security scheme.
 | description? | Information that MAY be used to describe a security scheme.
+Its value is a string and MAY be formatted using [markdown](#markdown).
 | [describedBy?](#describedby) | A description of the following security-related request components determined by the scheme: the headers, query parameters, or responses.
 As a best practice, even for standard security schemes, API designers SHOULD describe these properties of security schemes.
 Including the security scheme description completes the API documentation.
 | settings? | The [settings](#settings) attribute MAY be used to provide security scheme-specific information.